-Ningaloo is known as one of the best places on earth to see and swim with whale sharks and manta rays.
+Ningaloo is known as one of the best places on earth to see and swim with whale sharks, manta rays and now you can even swim with the Humpback Whales!
 It is also a major breeding area for Hawksbill, Green and Loggerhead turtles, which are seen daily in front of the camp.

 Guided gorge walks